 With something like neem oil, regular applications are more effective.
 Buying the Neem concentrate or the horticultural oil concentrate and a handheld sprayer is usually the best route to take, in terms of future cost savings.

-Bonide All Seasons 1-Qt.
-Horticultural Oil Concentrate, available form ACE Hardware
+Bonide All Seasons 1 Gal.
+Horticultural Oil Concentrate, available from Amazon

 With a good soil knife or a spade, you are going to inspect the ground beneath your lawn.

 Find a section of the lawn where you can remove a square-foot piece of turf.
 Sift through the soil and see if you find any grubs.
 If you find less than six grubs per square foot, there is no need to chemically treat the soil.
 More than six, and you’ve got grounds for using granules.